gbif/regionalnodes/sessions/thursday-theme-3-4.md

 **Format** Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials (max 7 minutes per video).

 {: .notification .is-info}
-Please view the presentations ahead of the live panel discussions and use the [GBIF community forum](https://discourse.gbif.org/) to ask any questions ahead of the live sessions.
-You can also ask questions during the panel discussions.
+Please view the presentations ahead of the live panel discussions and use the [GBIF community forum](https://discourse.gbif.org/) to ask questions.

 ## Theme 3: Product development and tools